rlichiere/shipan/doc/content/topics/INSTALL.md

 # Quick install guide

-Before you can use ShipanShop, you'll need to get it installed.
+Before you can use **Shipan**, you'll need to get it installed.
 We have a [complete installation guide](/doc/content/topics/advanced/INSTALL_GUIDE.md) that covers all the possibilities; this guide will guide you to a minimal installation that'll work while you walk through the introduction.

 ## Install Python

-Using a Python Web framework, Shipan requires Python and Django.
+Using a Python Web framework, **Shipan** requires Python and Django.
 See [FAQ](FAQ.md) for details.
 Python includes a lightweight database called [SQLite](https://sqlite.org/) so you won't need to set up a database just yet.

-Shipan is actually compatible with Python 2.7 and Django 1.11.
+**Shipan** is actually compatible with Python 2.7 and Django 1.11.

 You can verify that Python is installed by typing ``python`` from your shell ;
 you should see something like: